UPPMAX/R-python-julia-matlab-HPC/docs/python/packages.rst

         run into problems with Python package versions that are not part of it, it is probably those packages in your ``.local`` folder.
         This can be solved by removing that ``.local`` folder.

+        Note that on UPPMAX, one can omit the ``--user`` flag, as it is added automatically, as is shown in a warning.

 .. tabs::